Leaderboard

 Showing content with the highest reputation on 04/03/20 in all areas

-A lot of the coverage (not just from NBC) isn’t really good.
+1. A lot of the coverage (not just from NBC) isn’t really good.
 Some reporters tend to ask the same questions every single day and/or tend to be argumentative towards this administration.
 As Dr. Birx said an hour or so ago.
 There will be a time to step back and fully assess what went wrong/right during this crisis, but now isn’t the time for that.
-I agree with her.4 points
+I agree with her.

 2 points

-Yes because y'all are forgetting that Raycom (now Gray) owned KASA from 1999-2007.2 points
+4. Yes because y'all are forgetting that Raycom (now Gray) owned KASA from 1999-2007.

-But does he really?
+5. But does he really?
 Call me skeptical but anytime a big wig at a cable news network is “part of the story,” that is usually the network trying to milk it for ratings.
 That would be an absolutely sick thing to do, but let’s be real, do we put it past CNN and Jeff Zucker?
 “I have COVID-19, but I feel fine and I’m going to continue working from home.”
 You are one sick person.
 To think someone would fake this is absurd.
 I have no clue where you live, but in Metro NY, it is hitting the area hard.
 And the stories what it is like for the severe cases are heart breaking.
 Our hospitals here are overrun.
 There is not enough equipment, or PPE to protect health workers.
 Testing sites are overrun since so many have symptoms.
 Each O&O has been impacted with someone infected, and several anchors, weather, and sports anchors broadcasting from home.
 And any sense of feeling you are immune because you don't live here, is false.
 It is spreading and not all states are taking steps to contain it.
 This was not a hoax.
-Next time, show humanity even if you don't like the guy by just saying hope he gets well soon.2 points
+Next time, show humanity even if you don't like the guy by just saying hope he gets well soon.

 1 point